Speaker Presentation Details

 She is also an athletic trainer, and has worked in clinical, research, and education settings.
 Daria contracted COVID-19 in March 2020.
 It continues to affect her daily life, including her ability to participate in and pursue her lifelong passions for dance and running.
 She is one of the founding members of Long COVID Physio, and has been sharing her lived experience on social media.

-Bio: David Poulter, B.Sc.
+Bio: David Poulter, PT, B.Sc.
 Special Hon, Dip MDT, is a British trained Physical Therapist.
 He emigrated to Australia in 1986 where he ran a private practice specializing in treating musculoskeletal problems.

 He obtained his Diploma in Mechanical Diagnosis and Therapy in 1992.
 On completion of his diploma course he moved to New Zealand to teach the McKenzie Institute International Diploma course.